cambridge-ceu/CEU-journal-club/README.md

 * **Veunue**.
 The Pod.
 * **Web**. https://cambridge-ceu.github.io/journal-club/

-Please contact us if you like to contribute one.
+Please contact us if you like to lead one.

 Keep reading!!!